Are you thinking of becoming a homesteader?

 I save all of our scraps in a galvanized pale.
 I then feed them to the chickens.
 The chickens eat, scratch, and poop.
 This creates an amazing compost that I put out in my garden every year.

-But what if you don’t have a lot of chickens or if you allow your chickens to completely free-range?
+However, what if you don’t have a lot of chickens or if you allow your chickens to completely free-range?

 That option might not work very well for you.